 New Zealand's population is becoming more diverse.
 You may be working with people from different cultures and/or countries.

-Learning and understanding how to work with people from different cultural backgrounds, including New Zealand Māori, will be an important part of your job.
+Learning and understanding how to work with people from different cultural backgrounds will be an important part of your job.